folio-org/mod-ncip/README.md

 ## mod-configuration setup

-Shortcut for bare minimum initial setup/testing - step-by-step instructions with references to Python scripts for DIKU tenant on the snapshot image: https://docs.google.com/document/d/1wwaAaMXg6L_V5hEjJU72rYTGdBdF2Zzk_iTD0x4UeHU/edit
+This document is a shortcut for bare minimum initial setup/testing for the DIKU tenant.
+It includes step-by-step instructions with references to Python scripts for DIKU tenant reference values on the snapshot image: https://docs.google.com/document/d/1wwaAaMXg6L_V5hEjJU72rYTGdBdF2Zzk_iTD0x4UeHU/edit

 There are three types of settings that can exist in mod-configuration for the NCIP module: